valeriofichera/peer-push-protocol/backend-node/README.md

 **Peer Push Protocol is a decentralized marketplace for push notifications.**

-## This backend node.js project is an example of how to monitor events and send push notifications to the PPP network.
+## This backend node.js project is an example of how to monitor events and send push notifications to the PPP network

 ## Usage